go to main contents

 Master's degrees > Inter-University Master's Degree in Computational Fluid Dynamics

-Inter-University Master's Degree in Computational Fluid Dynamics - 6th edition
+Inter-University Master's Degree in Computational Fluid Dynamics - 8th edition

 Admission

-• The capacity for analysis and synthesis.
+• capacity for autonomous learning,

 Specific compulsory documentation